andrewmummery/RayTracer/README.md

 Load the trajectories <a href="https://www.codecogs.com/eqnedit.php?latex=r(\tau'),&space; &space;\theta(\tau'),&space; &space;\varphi&space;(\tau'),&space;&space;t(\tau')" target="_blank"><img src="https://latex.codecogs.com/gif.latex?r(\tau'),&space;&space;\theta(\tau'),&space;&space;\varphi&space;(\tau'),&space;&space;t(\tau')" title="r(\tau'), \, \theta(\tau'), \, \varphi (\tau'), \, t(\tau')" /></a> into Python, where they can be analysed.
 These trajectories are then converted to cartesian co-ordinates <a href="https://www.codecogs.com/eqnedit.php?latex=x(\tau'),&space;y(\tau'),&space;z(\tau')" target="_blank"><img src="https://latex.codecogs.com/gif.latex?x(\tau'),&space;y(\tau'),&space;z(\tau')" title="x(\tau'), y(\tau'), z(\tau')" /></a> internally in the Python script, and are then plotted.

 ## How do I use this package? ##
 The main functions for the user are all in the RayTracer.py file.
 They can be split into three types.
+Examples of each type of function are shown in the examples.py file.
 ### Getting the physical parameters of a photon trajectory ###
 Use the function RayTracer.run_cpp_ray_trace(params) which takes as input a list 'params'.